MicrosoftDocs/quantum-docs/articles/hybrid-computing-batch.md

 # Batch quantum computing

-Typically, quantum circuits are sent one at a time to a quantum hardware target.
-When the result of the circuit is received by the client, the next one is added to the queue.
+Typically, quantum circuits are sent one at a time as single jobs to a quantum hardware target.
+When the result of one circuit is received by the client, the next one is added as a new job to the queue.
 You can parameterize your circuits by binding a variable to your circuit so that the variable’s value is not required when defining your circuit.

 You can also batch multiple pre-defined circuits into one job.
 The circuits are submitted to the quantum hardware as soon as the previous circuit is complete, reducing the wait between job submissions.